cadia-lvl/ice-asr/ice-kaldi/s5/Readme.md

 ## Speech recognition with existing models

 To decode .wav files using already trained models, download the tdnn_lstm models from http://malfong.is.
-Place the graph directory in `s5/exp` and add the `ivector_extractor` directory to `s5/exp/chain/tdnn_lstm_online/` as well as the `final.mdl` file.
+Place the graph directory and `chain/tdnn_lstm_online` in `s5/exp`.